FoundersAS/cuely-searchapp/README.md

 # Deploys/updates
 Updating the app once it's been installed at a user's machine is a multi-step process:
-1. One needs to setup `update` server, which must be capable of returning a proper response (either url to new version or nothing if version is unchanged)
+1. One needs to setup an `update` server, which must be capable of returning a proper response (either url to new version or nothing if version is unchanged)
 2. Cuely app then periodically pings this server for new updates.
 3. If a new update is available, then Cuely will download new version and restart.

 See sibling repository `cuely-updates` to see how the update server works.
 To make all pieces work, one needs also a place to upload new versions. `package.json` contains `deploy` directive which uses Amazon S3 to deploy the zipped build.
-Tailor this solution to your needs, if necessary.
+Tailor this solution to your needs/your environment.
 At the very least, you must change S3 bucket in the `deploy` directive.

 To deploy a new version:
 1. Bump the version in `package.json`